Nico-Shock/My-Arch-Workspace/README.md

 ### Settings:

-- Window Management + Desktop Effects: still finding some:
+- Fensterverwaltung + Arbeitsflächen Effekte: still finding some:

-- Hover
+- Schweben (hover effect)
-- Transparency: set everything to the same settings (very opaque)
+- Transparenz: set everything to the same settings (very opaque)
-- Blur
+- Verwischen (blur effect)
 - Maybe some other effects in the future

 # General Things: